Better Mortgage Pre Approval Letter : Unlock Your Dream Home

 2. Gather Your Documents

-In order to obtain a pre-approval letter, you’ll need to provide the lender with various documents that verify your income, employment history, and assets.
+To obtain a pre-approval letter, you’ll need to provide the lender with various documents that verify your income, employment history, and assets.
 Take the time to gather all the necessary paperwork before applying for a pre-approval.
 This includes recent pay stubs, tax returns, bank statements, and any other supporting documents that the lender may require.

 3. Improve Your Credit Score